 These are parts of the endocrine system:

 Hypothalamus.
 This gland is in the brain.
 It secretes hormones that stimulate or suppress the release of hormones in the pituitary gland.
-It also controls water balance, sleep, temperature, appetite, and blood pressure.
+It also controls water balance, sleep, temperature, appetite, mood, and blood pressure.

 Pineal body.
 The pineal body is in the brain.
 It sits below the corpus callosum, in the middle of the brain.
-It make the hormone melatonin.
+It makes the hormone melatonin.
 This hormone controls the sleep cycle.
 The pineal body may also be part of the timing of puberty.